Avijeetas/Avijeetas/README.md

-### hey there
+### Hi 👋,

-hi, I'm Avijeet Shil, a passionate full-stack web developer. my passion for software lies in dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+I'm Avijeet Shil, a passionate full-stack web developer. my passion for software lies in dreaming up ideas and making them come true with elegant interfaces.
+I care greatly about the experience, architecture, and code quality of the things I build.

 <p>I am a Graduate Teaching Assistant at University of North Texas, Denton, TX, to have a Ph.D. from the fall 2023 Session.
-I am working under <a href="https://engineering.unt.edu/sites/default/files/baseball_card/Wei_Jin.pdf"> Professor Wei Jin</a>, University of North Texas, Denton, TX, in a broad area of information retrieval, natural language processing.</p>
+I am working under <a href="https://engineering.unt.edu/sites/default/files/baseball_card/Wei_Jin.pdf"> Professor Dr. Wei Jin</a>, University of North Texas, Denton, TX, in a broad area of information retrieval, natural language processing.</p>

  <p>My research focuses on Applied Machine Learning, Information Retrieval, TextWeb Mining, Software Engineering.</p>